 ‘Shoot the dead’

 Diary of the Dead was the fifth film in Romero’s Dead series of zombie films.
-It is not a direct sequel to previous films in the series, but occurs within the same universe of the original trilogy according to Romero.
+It is not a direct sequel to previous films in the series but occurs within the same universe as the original trilogy according to Romero.

-A news cameraman and reporter, who are covering a story about an immigrant man killing his wife and son before committing suicide.
+A news cameraman and reporter are covering a story about an immigrant man killing his wife and son before committing suicide.
 The son and wife turn into zombies and kill several medical personnel and police officers but leave one medic and a reporter bitten before being killed.

 Two of the students, Ridley and Francine, decide to leave the group, while the project director Jason goes to visit his girlfriend Debra (the narrator).
 When she cannot contact her family, they travel to Debra’s parent’s house in Scranton, Pennsylvania.